substance/substance-legacy/README.md

 Since documents are serialized as simple JSON it makes perfectly sense to store them in a JSON based document store, such as CouchDB.
-The whole process is as simple as storing the current serialized ContentGraph as a CouchDB document.
+The whole process is as simple as storing the current serialized Data.Graph as a number CouchDB documents, where each document corresponds to a Node in the graph.
 Multiple saves result in multiple document revisions (a CouchDB feature) which means we get document versioning for free.
-A CouchDB database functions as a document repository containing arbitrary many documents.
-You'll eventually be able to manage multiple document repositories within the same editor instance.
+[Data.js](http://github.com/michael/data) takes care of all persistence related concerns.

 API
 --------------------------------------------------------------------------------

+In order to allow you to integrate Documents with your web application, Substance offers a simple REST API.

 `GET /documents/`